cormacrelf/vim-colors-github/README.md

 I wasn't happy with [endel/vim-github-colorscheme](https://github.com/endel/vim-github-colorscheme), as it was out of date.

+I haven't tried it non-gui mode, so contributions are welcome on that front.
+The infrastructure is there, you just have to choose cterms for the color map.

 ## Install

 Install with your favourite plugin manager.
 For vim-plug: